 The applicability of particular courses completed at other institutions toward specific course requirements for a bachelor’s degree at UTSA depends upon equivalency of such courses offered by UTSA.
 Other academic courses are transferred as electives; credit for these courses counts toward minimum degree requirements only if they satisfy requirements of the student’s degree program.
 Credit is not given for duplication or repetition of courses.

 All course requirements at UTSA designated as upper-division may be transferred to UTSA only from senior-level institutions.
-For credit to be transferred as an upper-division course, the institution where credit was earned must be an accredited senior-level institution, and the course must be described in the institution’s catalog as being upper-division.
+For credit to be transferred as an upper-division course, the institution where credit was earned must be a senior-level institution, and the course must be described in the institution’s catalog as being upper-division.

-If the equivalent of a required upper-division UTSA course is completed at an accredited institution as a lower-division course, the course need not be repeated, but another upper-division course, approved by the student’s advisor, must be completed at UTSA in substitution.
+If the equivalent of a required upper-division UTSA course is completed at an institution as a lower-division course, the course need not be repeated, but another upper-division course, approved by the student’s advisor, must be completed at UTSA in substitution.

 Credit by Examination

-Credit by examination awarded at another accredited college or university transfers if the institution equates the results of the examination to a specific course, the course is transferable, and it appears on the institution’s official transcript.
+Credit by examination awarded at another college or university transfers if the institution equates the results of the examination to a specific course, the course is transferable, and it appears on the institution’s official transcript.
 Such credit is subject to all other transfer provisions, including the 66-semester-credit-hour transfer limitation from community colleges.

 Accepted on a Limited Basis